openlibhums/janeway/docs/source/manager/content/index.md

 - Description
     - Displayed under the Name header on the Editorial Team page
 - Sequence
-    - The order the groups should be displayed
+    - The order the groups should be displayed, you can reorder the groups by editing their sequence or by dragging and dropping their record

 Adding Members to a Group
 ~~~~~~~~~~~~~~~~~~~~~~~~~